mvysny/vaadin-simple-security/README.md

 Vaadin documentation, but doesn't depend on the servlet container security configuration - instead the users are managed directly by the application.

-Requires Vaadin 23+ and Java 11+.
-Also compatible with Vaadin 24.

 Supports:

 * *Authentication* - Only allow known users to access the app.